kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

 to the IP of the your WSL instance (`ip addr show dev eth0`) (For example, `https://192.168.170.170:6443`.)

+**Note:**:An alternative method to the above points is to execute the following in a Powershell Terminal

+     ```SHELL
+     $env:KUBECONFIG='//wsl$/saio-wsl/etc/rancher/k3s/k3s.yaml'
+     sc //wsl$/saio-wsl/etc/rancher/k3s/k3s.yaml ((gc -raw //wsl$/saio-wsl/etc/rancher/k3s/k3s.yaml) -replace '127.0.0.1','localhost')
+     ```

 3. Run kubectl in a Windows terminal.
-If you don't kubectl installed, follow the official
+If you don't have kubectl installed, follow the official
 [Kubernetes on Windows instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows).